 Readers Question: What are the similarities and differences between the Bank of England and the ECB?
 Thank you

-- The Bank of England are also willing to pursue quantitative easing and increase the money supply where necessary.
-The ECB have promised to avoid creating money and not to get involved in buying government bonds (in any significant quantity).
+- The Bank of England is also willing to pursue quantitative easing and increase the money supply where necessary.
+The ECB has promised to avoid creating money and not to get involved in buying government bonds (in any significant quantity).

 Inflation Target of ECB and Bank Of England